terrapower/armi/doc/user/inputs.rst

 .. note:: You can also define components at the top level of the blueprints file under
-    the ``components:`` top level section, but bringing anything defined there into the reactor model must currently be done programatically.
+    the ``components:`` top level section, but bringing anything defined there into the reactor model must currently be done programmatically.
 We are currently developing additional input capabilities to use these more flexibly.

     Associated with this is a ``component groups:`` section which can collect